-It has a potent aroma of vanilla, which actually helps to both boost the sweetness and the bitterness of hot chocolate.
-Adding vanilla extract to your cup can flavorfully boost a rich, buttery, and nearly sweet flavor.
-It also carries some health benefits too.
+It has a potent aroma of vanilla, which actually helps to both boost the sweetness and the bitterness of hot chocolate without adding any calories.
+This is part of what makes it a healthy sugar substitute for coffee, as adding vanilla extract to your cup can boost your cuppa with a rich, buttery, and nearly sweet flavor.
+It also carries some health benefits, too.

 I’m sure you’ve seen those signature yellow packets of Splenda in many coffee shops.

 Splenda is a go-to powdered artificial sweetener.
 It is made of sucralose, which is a zero-calorie chemical similar in sweetness to sucrose.
 But you have to still consider the pros and cons of chemical additives it contains.

 This sweetener goes through an artificial process that removes the sugar molecules that are responsible for the calories.
 And what do you get as a result?
 It tastes sweeter than sugar, remains completely unprocessed by your body, and produces a quite noticeable artificial taste.

 Agave nectar or syrup, is a natural sweetener that is obtained from processing several species of agave.
 It's also widely available and popular these days, which has only come about in the last 10 years or so, since the paleo craze hit.

 When adding agave syrup to coffee, it delivers a mild caramel flavor combined with a full-bodied mild bitterness, which is less noticeable with dark roasts and more pronounced with lighter roasts.
 This sweetener has the same consistency as honey but it has a lower glycemic index.